yoshikouki/agent-tests/boilerplate/README.md

 5. Include proper error handling and validation
 6. Implement basic security measures (password hashing, authentication tokens)
 7. Include documentation for API endpoints
+8. Maintain a CHANGELOG.md file to document all changes and implementations

 ## Getting Started
 Please implement the application according to the requirements above.